 This is not a guide for self-implantation of chip implants, but only a guide for piercers and professionals to achieve the best possible result.

 he chip implant is basically stitched like a surface piercing.
-This means that it is placed between the lower skin layer (subcutis) and the fatty tissue.
-It is important to ensure that neither the muscle tissue nor the veins are damaged.
+That is, it is placed between the lower layer of skin (subcutis) and the fatty tissue.
+Here it is necessary to take care not to injure the muscle tissue or veins.
 To ensure this, it makes sense to grasp the forearm and make a strong fist several times to make larger veins visible.
-An LED flashlight shining through the first layers of skin can be helpful.
-Typically, the chip implant is placed between the thumb and index finger.
+An LED flashlight that shines through the first layers of skin can be helpful.
+The chip implant is usually implanted between the thumb and index finger.
 This has several advantages.
-Firstly, it is easier to interact with the hand, such as with smartphones or electronic door locks, and secondly, the skin is not particularly thick at this point, so that good connectivity to smartphones can be established.
+For one thing, it is easier to interact with the hand as with smartphones or electronic door locks, for example, and for another, the skin is not particularly thick at this point, so good connectivity to smartphones can be established.

-After removing the protective clip and plastic sleeve, check whether the bio-glass head is in tact.
-To do this, carefully push the insertion piston forward until the implant can be seen approx. 3mm.
-If the bio-glass dome is in tact and has not been visibly damaged by transport, you can begin with the implantation.
-After you have made sure that no veins or the like can be injured by the injection needle, grasp the skin fold with your index finger and thumb at the place where the implant is to be placed later.
-Be careful not to prick near the bone or the binding skin that forms the hollow between the thumb and forefinger to prevent the implant from slipping off.
-Remember to remove the protective cap on the insertion plunger, otherwise it cannot be pushed in.
-Penetrate at the lower point of the skin fold formed and push the injection needle approx. 10mm under the skin layer.
+Check by removing the protective clip and plastic sleeve whether the bio glass head is in tact.
+To do this, carefully push the insertion piston forward until the implant is visible for approx. 3mm.
+If the bio-glass dome is in tact and has not been visibly damaged from transport, you can start implantation.
+After you have ensured that no veins or the like can be injured by the injection needle, use your index finger and thumb to grasp the fold of skin at the location where the implant will later be placed.
+Be careful not to pierce near the bone or the binding skin that forms the hollow between the thumb and forefinger to prevent the implant from slipping off.
+Remember to remove the protective cap on the insertion piston, otherwise it cannot be pressed in.
+Penetrate at the lower point of the formed skin fold and push the injection needle about 10mm under the skin layer.

-Make sure that the longer side of the needle points downwards.
+Make sure that the Longer side of the needle is facing down.
 Now press the insertion plunger completely and with some pressure into the injection device.
-Now carefully pull out the needle and lightly squeeze the puncture wound to prevent possible air pockets.
-Then use our supplied wound plasters to avoid exposing the puncture wound to the environment.
-You should wear this for at least 2 days and change it the following day.
+Now carefully pull out the needle and gently squeeze the puncture wound to prevent possible air entrapment.
+Afterwards, use our supplied wound plasters to avoid exposing the puncture wound to the environment.
+This should be worn for at least 2 days and changed the following day.

 Other implantation sites are also conceivable.
-Just bear in mind that the foreign body sensation can increase considerably at some sites.
-In general, after implantation, the site of the puncture should not be subjected to unnecessary stress in order to avoid subsequent slipping of the implant.
+Just note that in some places the foreign body sensation may increase greatly.
+In general, after implantation, the site of the puncture should not be subjected to unnecessary stress in order to avoid subsequent slippage of the implant.

 Healing process with chip implants

-The healing process presented here is based on customer testimonials and own experience.
-The healing can develop differently for everyone!
+The healing process presented here is based on customer testimonials and our own experience.
+Healing can develop differently for everyone!

-he first image was taken immediately after NFC implantation.
-The approx. 2.5 mm puncture wound is clearly visible.
+he first image was taken immediately after an NFC implantation.
+The approximately 2.5 mm puncture wound is clearly visible.
 The wound is still open and bleeding a little.
-When showering, one of the waterproof plasters should be worn.
-Minor numbness may occur about 3cm around the puncture wound, as a small swelling may form.
-The swelling will decrease after the first few days, reducing the “throbbing” and numbness sensation.
+When showering, be sure to wear one of the waterproof plasters.
+Minor numbness may occur about 3cm around the puncture wound as a small swelling may form.
+The swelling decreases after the first few days, reducing the “throbbing” and numbness.
 We strongly recommend not to move the chip implant under the skin yet.
-The second picture is taken 3 weeks after implantation.
+The second image is 3 weeks after implantation.
 The crust has almost completely disappeared.
 Foreign body sensations are no longer present.
 The chip implant is no longer felt during unusual hand movements.
-Scarring also occurs during this healing process.
-This means that when the crust has completely disappeared, a small scar of about 1 mm remains, which is hardly or not at all noticeable.
+Scarring also occurs in this healing process.
+This means that when the crust has completely disappeared, a scar about 1 mm in size remains, but it is hardly noticeable or not noticeable at all.

 Technical data of the chip implants

-Our implants have different features and chipsets.
-Each of them is perfectly adapted to specific applications, so that size to connectivity, as well as chipset and use always form a symbiosis.
+Our implants have different properties and chipsets.
+Each of them is perfectly matched to particular application possibilities, so that size to connectivity, as well as chipset and usage, always form a symbiosis.
 Here you will find a small technical overview of your implant.
 A detailed description can be found on the respective product page or on our chip implant overview.

 Read and write NFC implant

-An NFC smartphone with an active NFC mode is required for reading.
+An NFC smartphone with active NFC mode is required for reading.
 Depending on the manufacturer, the antenna, i.e. the battery, is installed at different heights.
 Therefore, it is a matter of practice until you know where which manufacturer has installed the antenna.
-The best way to find the most suitable spot is to form a fist so that the implant is visible and then slowly move it from bottom to top over the smartphone’s back.
-The slower you do this, the more accurate the localized spot will be for reading the implant in the future.
+The best way to find the most suitable spot is to make a fist so that the implant is visible and then slowly stroke the back of the smartphone from bottom to top.
+The slower you do this, the more accurate the localized site will be to read the implant in the future.
 It should be noted that the smartphone has NFC and this is also switched on.
-In addition, there may be restrictions in connectivity if you use a cover.
+Furthermore, there might be restrictions in connectivity when you use a case.

 Please do not use the “Lock”, “Encrypt” and “Secure with password” functions if you do not know exactly what these functions do.
 You may not be able to read out or write to the implant completely afterwards.
-If you have let some time pass, the wound is no longer swollen and you cannot establish contact with your smartphone, please send us a mail to email@example.com
+If you have let some time pass, the wound is no longer swollen and you cannot establish contact with your smartphone, please send us an email to firstname.lastname@example.org.

-Chip implants, including all RFID transponders such as the X1, are passive transponders without their own power source.
-This means that an active transponder is always required, i.e. an antenna that “irradiates” the implant and supplies it with energy.
-This small energy source is sufficient to read or write a chip implant.
+Chip implants, which includes all RFID transponders such as the X1, are passive transponders without their own power source.
+This means that an active transponder, i.e. an antenna that “irradiates” the implant and supplies it with energy, is always required.
+This low energy source is sufficient to read out or write to a chip implant.

 The chip implant consists of different sectors on which data can be stored.
 Sector 0 contains the UID, also known as the serial number (unique permanent identification).
-This is used to identify oneself e.g. at house automations, lock cylinders etc..
-This number can be interpreted in various forms (HEX / DEZ) and is a fixed component of the chip.
-This sector can usually not be written or manipulated.
+This is used for example to to identify home automation systems, locking cylinders, etc. This number can be interpreted in various forms (HEX / DEZ) and is an integral part of the chip.
+This sector usually cannot be written and manipulated.

-This is followed by further sectors with consecutive numbers.
+Further sectors with consecutive numbers follow.
 These blocks are writable and are used by apps and licenses to either personalize the chip or even equip it with additional security features.
-The labeling on the left “r” (read) “w” (write)” indicates which blocks can only be read or also written.
-Smartphones usually read as many blocks as necessary until a sector is recognized as an application and executes it.
+The label on the left “r” (read) “w” (write)” indicates which blocks can only be read or also written.
+Smartphones usually read in as many blocks until a sector is recognized as an application and executes it.